oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 use cases for this attack include:

   * The attacker wants to access certain functions in this particular client.
-As an example, the attacker wants to impersonate his victim in a certain app or on a certain web site.
+As an example, the attacker wants to impersonate their victim in a certain app or on a certain web site.
   * The authorization or resource servers are limited to certain networks that the attacker is unable to access directly.